Nitrokey/nitrokey-documentation/README.md

 - Write filenames in lower case and use dashes ("-") instead of spaces.

 - If an image is to be used for all languages do not use the Substitution Syntax `|image1|` but directly include the picture with a `figure::` directive.
+- To avoid warnings in Sphinx include images with the full path. e.g. `storage/images/hidden-storage-partition.png`

 - If different Image are to be used for different languages use the substitution syntax and translate the substitution names in Weblate e.g. translate |Picture1| with |Bild1| |tableau1| etc. and define all substitutions with files pathes at the end of the document.